 USA Nordic Sports will create a mini ski jump out of snow or utilize a ski jump simulator.
 Participants will learn the fundamentals of the four parts of a ski jump and be able to fly safely through the air under the guidance of elite coaches, former Olympians, and local club leaders.
 All ages are welcome, and skis and helmets will be provided.

 US Figure Skating will offer free ice skating lessons to skaters of all ages and skill levels through Learn to Skate USA.
 Each session includes a 30-minute group lesson followed by practice time and a group photo.
 All participants must pay the ice skating admission fee (and skate rental fees if needed) to participate.

 Lessons will be held on Saturday, Feb.
 15 at 1 p.m., 3 p.m. and 5 p.m.
 Two additional lessons will be offered on Sunday, Feb.
 16 at 1 p.m. and 3 p.m.
 Lesson space is limited and advanced registration is recommended.
-Watch for the link to be posted shortly.
+Registration is now open and can be found here.

 Three-time Olympian and 1998 Olympic silver medalist Gordy Sheer and Sochi Olympian Aidan Kelly is expected to attend the event along with staff and Wisconsin-based Junior National Team athletes from USA Luge.
 2002 Nordic Combined Olympian, Jed Hinkley and 2018 Nordic Combined Olympian, Ben Berend will be at the event.